kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

   // The limit defined in the request.
   Limit uint64 `json:"limit"`

-  // The offset defined in the request.
+  // The offset (in bytes) defined in the request.
-  Offset uint64 `json:"offset"`
+  OffsetBytes uint64 `json:"offsetBytes"`

   // The starting block index of the next request.
   Continue uint64 `json:"continue"`